rjkoepp/R.O.A.S./README.md

 # R.O.A.S.
-Finite State Machine I worked on with my partner Jose Salas during SPIS, practice code provided by Diba Mirza.
+Finite State Machine I worked on as an incoming freshman to UCSD.

 https://cloud.githubusercontent.com/assets/20780818/21741579/53f43a40-d48f-11e6-9b25-a0407c4e81fa.png